dpathfinderedge/aimate-backend/docs/AIMate_API_Contract.md

 ### 🧩 Notes
 - All authenticated routes require a valid **accessToken** in HTTP-only cookies.
 - Refresh tokens are automatically managed via `/api/auth/refresh`.
-- CORS and HTTPS must be properly configured for secure cookie handling.

 ---